Ridhwana/rails/guides/source/caching_with_rails.md

 "618bbc92e2d35ea1945008b42799b0e7" → Strong ETag
 ```

-Unlike weak ETag, strong ETag implies that response should be exactly the same
+Unlike weak ETags, a strong ETag implies that response should be exactly the same
 and byte by byte identical.
-Useful when doing Range requests within a
+It's useful when doing Range requests within a
 large video or PDF file.
 Some CDNs support only strong ETags, like Akamai.
 If you absolutely need to generate a strong ETag, it can be done as follows.